Al-Faisal College: Auburn

 The Auburn campus serves as the headquarters for the school and is the largest campus by number of students and staff.
 The campus has five buildings, denoted as Building A, B, C, D and E. Building A is for the primary school, while Buildings B and C are shared between primary and secondary students.
 Buildings D and E are used for secondary students.

-The campus also has two main playgrounds, one on the main ground level, which is covered and shaded.
+The campus has two main playgrounds.
+One on the main ground level is covered and shaded.
 The second is located on the rooftops of all buildings, except Building A. The rooftop playground is fully netted and secured.

 The campus only has one main multipurpose hall, known as the "Upper Hall" among the school community, and as the "Grand Hall" formally.
 The Hall has an open stage, with backstage spacing, a comprehensive sound system and a projector system set up on stage.
 The Hall is used for sporting, prayers and school functions such as graduations, formals and awards night.